[3.9] SRS Triggered Skeletons | The Mobile Nightmare Apocalypse - all content, easy leveling

 SKILLS & GROUPS

-SUPPORTS: Minion Damage, Elemental Damage with Attacks, Melee Physical Damage Support, Ruthless, and Melee Splash.
+SUPPORTS: Unleash, Minion Damage, Elemental Damage with Attacks, Elemental Focus, and Ruthless.

 (Vaal) Summon Skeletons: While leveling, you'll want to 4-link this in your body armour with Spell Totem Support, but work your way towards a 6-link Staff and Trigger-casting.
 I've got a whole section below about Staff Business.

-SUPPORTS: Feeding Frenzy, Maim, Minion Damage, Melee Physical Damage, and Melee Splash, in order of importance.
+SUPPORTS: Feeding Frenzy, Maim, Minion Damage, Fortify, and Melee Splash.

-When you finally craft a multi-mod staff with "+2 to Socketed Supports", a lv4 Empower will become better than Melee Physical Damage.
-You can potentially bring it up to lv7 with a Staff, which will add SIX FUCKING LEVELS to Skeletons.
-At this point Skeletons will begin to deal more damage than Raging Spirits, even with utility prioritized.
+When you finally craft a multi-mod staff with "+2 to Socketed Supports", a lv4 Empower will become better than Fortify.
+You can potentially bring Skeletons up to level 30.

-Hatred with Generosity in your Helmet, UNLINKED from the other two sockets.
+Hatred and Anger with Generosity in your Helmet, UNLINKED from the fourth socket.
 This is a massive elemental damage boost to all your minions.

 Haste also in your Helmet, just make sure it's not linked to Generosity.
 Half the reason you use this aura is the Cast and Move speed to yourself.

 Ball Lightning: This is for applying debuffs and triggering Skeletons ONLY.
 ITS DAMAGE IS NOT RELEVANT.
-When enemies reflect elemental damage, however, you can easily kill yourself if you've tried to buff it.
+When enemies reflect elemental damage, however, you can easily kill yourself if you've buffed it.
 I literally use a lv1, 0% quality gem myself.